-Where applicable, the seller must at its own risk and expense carry out all export clearance formalities required by the country of export, such as licences or permits; security clearance for export; pre-shipment inspection; and any other authorisations or approvals.
+Where applicable, the seller must (at its own risk and cost) carry out all export clearance formalities required by the country of export, such as licences or permits, security clearance for export, or pre-shipment inspection.

 B7 (Export / Import clearance)

-Where applicable, the buyer must assist the seller at the seller’s request, risk and cost, in obtaining any documents and/or information needed for all export-related formalities required by the country of export.
+Where applicable, the buyer must assist the seller (at the seller’s request, risk, and cost) in obtaining any documents or information needed for all export-related formalities required by the country of export.

 At first glance it might seem strange that both seller and buyer have responsibility for pre-shipment inspections.
-To clarify, the seller is responsible if it is a requirement of the country of export, and the buyer is responsible if it is a requirement of the country of transit/import.
+To clarify, the seller is responsible if it is a requirement of the country of export, and the buyer is responsible if it is a requirement of the country of transit or import.

 A8 (Checking / Packaging / Marking)

-In all rules the seller must pay the costs of any checking operations which are necessary for delivering the goods, such as checking quality, measuring the goods and/or packaging, weighing, counting the goods and/or packaging.
+In all rules, the seller must pay the costs of any checking operations which are necessary for delivering the goods, such as checking quality, and measuring, packaging, weighing, or counting the goods.

-In all rules there is no obligation from the buyer to the seller as regards packaging and marking.
-There can in practice however be agreed exceptions, such as when the buyer provides the seller with labels, logos, or similar.
+In all rules, there is no obligation from the buyer to the seller regarding packaging and marking.
+There can, in practice, however, be agreed exceptions, such as when the buyer provides the seller with labels, logos, or similar.